mattbierner/blog.mattbierner.com/_posts/2019-10-25-10-years-stack-overflow-learnings.md

 Now as anyone who has dealt with customer support well knows, too much politeness can get in the way and even feel artificial.
 But sometimes, someone will do something completely above and beyond for you on the site, and the only way you can reward them is clicking a little up vote arrow.
 That's shitty.

 Being efficient should not require turning ourselves into soulless automatons.
-Side channel could allow for more authentic communication and connection between individuals, provided that's something users want to opt in to of course.
+Side channels could allow for more authentic communication and connection between individuals, provided that's something users want to opt in to of course.

 # Sometimes I wonder what happens after the answer